 Estes Park has always been a destination for those looking to explore the Rocky Mountains.
 One reason for exploration is wellness.
 One early adopter of the wellness in Estes Park was Isabella Bird, who was prescribed travel to aid her insomnia and blues.

 With cycling paths, jogging trails and dozens of rock faces to climb, it's as if Estes Park is a giant natural recreation center.
 Mountaineers amble up peaks and svelte climbers shimmy up seemingly sheer cliffs.
 Runners pace themselves across miles of dirt track as cyclists and rollerbladers do the same along a system of more than 30 miles of paved and hard-packed paths.
 The Estes Valley Recreation and Parks District maintains the trails and seems to keep adding more; when the temperatures drop, cross-country skiers and snowshoers take over those trails.

-Indoors, the fitness fun continues.
+Indoors, fitness fun continues.
 Athletic centers welcome the public for classes, weight-training and machine workouts.
-Plus, the public recreation center and many lodging pools operate year-round, giving swimmers (and triathletes) a place to practice their strokes.
+Plus, the public recreation center and many lodgings' indoor and outdoor pools operate year-round, giving swimmers (and triathletes) a place to practice their strokes.

 To support Estes Park's reputation as a destination for keeping fit, various groups host different events, including the Estes Park Marathon and Rocky Mountain Half Marathon; the first-ever trail running conference in the United States and new trail race series; and the annual Yoga Journal Conference in the Rocky Mountains